Low Vision Awareness Month

 Lighthouse Guild offers a broad range of vision rehabilitation services that help people of all ages gain the skills and confidence to meet the day-to-day challenges of life.
 While vision rehabilitation cannot restore lost sight, it can help to maximize any existing sight or, for individuals with no vision, it can provide the techniques to maintain an independent lifestyle.

 By providing a full spectrum of integrated vision and healthcare services, Lighthouse Guild helps people who are blind or visually impaired, including those with multiple disabilities or chronic medical conditions, lead productive, dignified and fulfilling lives.

-For services in the greater New York area, contact Lighthouse Guild’s Vision Rehabilitation Center or call 800-284-4422
+For services in the greater New York area, contact Lighthouse Guild’s Vocational Rehabilitation Center or call 800-284-4422